Pass the First Time: Study Tips for the CCNP Routing and Switching Certification

-The CCNP exam tests CCNA-level skills and knowledge, too
+The CCNP exams test CCNA-level skills and knowledge, too

-This is a good thing, because it helps weed out those who “brain dump” the exams.
-If you got lucky with OSPF on your CCNP exam, you’re not going to get lucky on the CCNP ROUTE exam.
+That’s a good thing, because it helps weed out those who “brain dump” the exams.
+If you got lucky with OSPF on your CCNA exam, you’re not going to get lucky on the CCNP ROUTE exam.
 You really DO need to know this stuff.
 You can’t just pass the CCNA composite exam and then forget everything.
 You have to have a solid foundation to build on.
 You’re never too educated to go back and revisit the fundamentals.

 Spend most of your time studying configuration and troubleshooting at the command line interface.

-There’s no hard and fast rule on this, but a good rule of thumb is make sure AT LEAST 50% of your time is spent in IOS.
+There’s no hard and fast rule on this, but a good rule of thumb is this: make sure you spend AT LEAST 50% of your time in IOS.
 Both the ROUTE and SWITCH exams have some simulations, but the TSHOOT exam has a LOT.
 If you’re not proficient with the command line interface, you won’t pass.
 Again, this weeds out the dumpers, and it raises the difficulty level of attaining the cert.